telerik/winforms-docs/ribbonbar/designing-radribbonbar/customizing-radribbonbar.md

 ![ribbonbar-getting-started-customizing-radribbonbar 002](images/ribbonbar-getting-started-customizing-radribbonbar002.png)

->note The Expanded property also indicates whether the Ribbon Bar is expanded or collapsed.
+>tip The Expanded property also indicates whether the Ribbon Bar is expanded or collapsed.
 For instance, the end-user can collapse the control by double-clicking on any of the tabs
 >

 * The __ShowExpandButton__ property controls whether the expand/collapse button will shown in RadRibbonBar.
 Set this property to __True__ to show the button.